Azure/bicep-types-az/generated/deploymentmanager/microsoft.deploymentmanager/2019-11-01-preview/types.md

 ### Properties
 * **operationId**: string (ReadOnly): Unique identifier of the operation.
 For ARM resources, this is the operationId obtained from ARM service.
 * **provisioningState**: string (ReadOnly): State of the resource deployment.
 For ARM resources, this is the current provisioning state of the resource.
-* **resourceName**: string (ReadOnly): Name of the resource as specified in the artifacts.
+* **resourceName**: string: Name of the resource as specified in the artifacts.
 For ARM resources, this is the name of the resource specified in the template.
-* **resourceType**: string (ReadOnly): Type of the resource as specified in the artifacts.
+* **resourceType**: string: Type of the resource as specified in the artifacts.
 For ARM resources, this is the type of the resource specified in the template.
 * **statusCode**: string (ReadOnly): Http status code of the operation.
 * **statusMessage**: string (ReadOnly): Descriptive information of the resource operation.